tronprotocol/documentation/English_Documentation/TRON_Virtual_Machine/Event_Decoding_in_transactionInfo.md

  topics[3] => event third indexed param if exist (Maximum 3).

 - data:       other params value without being indexed.
+If it is more than one parameters, all the parameter will be appended one by one.
+And you can decode them the same way as the contract result in https://github.com/tronprotocol/Documentation/blob/master/中文文档/虚拟机/TVM调用结果解析说明.md basing on abi

 # 4. Example of decoding events.
 Use the solidity code in section 2 above.